jdmonin/JSettlers2/Readme.md

     -Djsettlers.gameopt.RD=t -Djsettlers.gameopt.VP=t13

 If a default VP is set, that will also be the minimum winning VP for any scenario.
+Some scenarios like Cloth Trade may have a higher VP amount, but none will be lower.

 You could also set a default game scenario this way; for example if your server was running a tournament of Fog Islands games: